BIGBALLON/bigballon.github.io/_posts/2016-10-01-Common_Bugs.md

 }
 ```

-What happens and how to fix it?
+What happens ? why??? amazing??

 ### Problem 23: